World Cities

 Brenner, N., and R. Keil, eds.
 The Global City Reader.
 London: Routledge, 2006.

-A volume reprinting key pre-2005 writings on global cities.
+A volume reprinting key pre-2005 writings on world cities.
 Its major strength lies in the extensive editorial guidance: there are clear and detailed explanations about why the chosen writings have been instrumental in the development of this literature.

 Derudder, B., M. Hoyler, P. J. Taylor, and F. Witlox, eds.
 International Handbook of Globalization and World Cities.
 Cheltenham, UK, and Northampton, MA: Edward Elgar, 2012.